MarkGotham/Hauptstimme/score_design.md

     - Tempo markings:
       - Tempos etc. exactly as in the source and properly encoded in MuseScore (mostly successful in conversion).
         - Tempo text (e.g., `Allegro`) is only ever included if present in the original source.
-        - Tempo in metronome mark is included
+        - Tempo in metronome mark is included:
-          - If present in the original source
+          - If present in the original source.
-          - In square brackets where clarification is needed (e.g., `Tempo I` is often not enough).
+          - In square brackets where clarification is needed.
-      - Here, as elsewhere, avoid any "hidden" markings.
+      - Here, as elsewhere, avoid any "hidden" markings, except:
-        - Except: 'tuplets' (e.g., Brahms 1/iv).
+        - 'tuplets' (e.g., Brahms 1/iv).
 Show the first '6' or '12' and then hide thereafter.
+        - ornament markings (e.g., staccato) that are missing in the source but wanted for playback.
 - Non-tempo textual markings:
   - Haupstimme annotations usually as lyrics, as described in [this explanation doc](./annotation.md).
   - `Stave text` for instrument-specific markings like `arco`.